-The MFRS9 ECL Methodology has been independently validated by both external validator and internal validator.
+The MFRS9 ECL Methodology has been independently validated by external validator.

 The Bank applies the Management Overlay methodology as disclosed in the Financial Statement dated 31 December 2021 to ensure sufficient level of provisioning.

 5.2 Geographical Analysis

 Geographic distribution of credit exposures, broken down in geographical location where the credit risk resides by major types of gross credit exposures